 One of the best restaurants in Oxfordshire

-Wherever Matt has cooked, he has attracted accolades.
-Both by the AA and by Michelin.
+Wherever Matt has cooked, he has attracted accolades from both major guides and travel organisations.
 However, he is a believer that often such accolades are used to justify high prices.
 This is not our philosophy.
 Our aim is to give you a formidable dining experience whilst not breaking the bank.

 Whilst Matt takes care of the kitchen, his wife Rachel will run the restaurant.
 Rachel brings her experience as Restaurant Manger for some of Britain’s top Country House Hotels.
 Passionate about this industry, Rachel has worked with the best.
 Hambleton Hall: Blantyre: L’ortolan: The Waterside Inn: Glennapp Castle and Lords of the Manor.